 Valentine’s Day: a great day for many, a lonely day for some, and a last minute trip to buy chocolate and flowers for more than a handful of procrastinating men.
-Whether your V-Day gifts have been preemptively purchased in January or on the way home from work on Feb.
-14, they’re part of over $13 billion in nationwide spending.
+Whether your V-Day gifts have been preemptively purchased in January or on the way home from work on the 14th, they’re part of over $13 billion in nationwide spending.

 If you’re among those not contributing to the multi-billion dollar spending frenzy of Valentine’s Day, you might think that saving money is the only positive to take out of the day where most people are happy and in love while you’re—sorry for being harsh—all alone.

 Saving a few bucks is nice, but what if there were a way to make your lonely Valentine’s Day a little sweeter?
 Let’s talk revenge.
 Recycling revenge.